Green peach aphids are notorious pests that can cause significant damage to various crops.

 Things like aluminum foil and other reflective materials can be effective in repelling green peach aphids.

-These shiny surfaces disorient aphids by reflecting light.
-This makes it difficult for them to locate host plants.
+These shiny surfaces disorient aphids by reflecting light, making it difficult for them to locate host plants.

 Many farmers have found this method to be effective in tomato and pepper fields.